 Any person may report alleged sexual harassment that occurred within the university's education programs or activities.
+A report is not a formal complaint.
 For purposes of this policy, sexual harassment that occurs within an education program or activity is limited to locations, events, or circumstances over which the university exercised substantial control over both the respondent and the context in which the sexual harassment occurs, and also includes any building owned or controlled by a student organization that is officially recognized by the university.
 This policy only applies to conduct occurring within the United States of America.